kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-lake-manyara-national-park.md

     - paragraph: "The wonderful mosaic attracts the whole host of animals like gazelles, zebras, monkeys, and hippo too.
 Lions in Manyara are a bit different from other park; they definitely built a behavior of climbing trees during afternoon.
 Though they haven’t mastered carrying their preys up trees separate from leopards who manage that"

   tour_details:
-    when: "open for tours and activities 9am - 4.30pm every day of the year"
+    when: "open for tours and activities 9 am - 4.30 pm every day of the year"
     duration: "7 Hours"
     language: "English"
-    transport: "Toyota Landcruiser."
+    transport: "Toyota Land-cruiser."

   setting:
     activities: "bird watching and Game drives"
     hashtags: >
-      " #️⃣ birding and #️⃣  wildlife tour. #️⃣   big five game #️⃣  Flamingoes "
+      " #️⃣ birding and #️⃣  wildlife tour. #️⃣   big five game #️⃣  Flamingos "

   included:
     - item: Transport